Alexei1999/features-applier/README.md

 ## Installation

+Prerequisites:

+- React 16.8 or higher
+- Node.js 12.х or higher
+- TypeScript (version 4.9 or higher)

-> You can use any package manager
+You can use any package manager:

 ```sh
 npm add features-applier